Arnab Goswami attacked by unknown persons

 Mumbai, Apr 23: The editor-in-chief of Republic TV, Arnab Goswami and his wife were attacked by unknown persons this morning.

-The incident happened when he along with his wife, Samia Gowswami were driving back home from the studio.
+The incident happened when he along with his wife, Samia Goswami was driving back home from the studio.
 Both were unhurt in the attack reported news agency ANI.
-An complant has been registered and investigations are on.
+A complaint has been registered and investigations are on.

 Republic TV editor in chief Arnab Goswami and wife were attacked early this morning in Mumbai by 2 unknown persons while they were driving home from their studios.
 A police complaint has been registered, details awaited.
 Both Arnab and Samia Goswami were unhurt in the attack. pic.twitter.com/wzsDnu2QLL— ANI (@ANI) April 23, 2020